Kazımcan Karataş

-Kazımcan Karataş (born 16 January 2003) is a Turkish professional footballer who plays as a left back for Süper Lig club Galatasaray.
+Kazımcan Karataş (born 16 January 2003) is a Turkish professional footballer who plays as a left back for Süper Lig club İstanbul Başakşehir on loan from Galatasaray.

 Professional career

 Altay

 Karataş is a youth product of Altay since the age of 6.
 He made his senior debut with them in January 2020 in the TFF First League.
 Shortly after, he signed his first professional contract with the club.
 He made his professional debut with Altay in a 1-0 Süper Lig loss to Antalyaspor on 6 November 2021.

 Galatasaray

 On 1 July 2022, Galatasaray announced that an agreement was reached with Karataş.
 It has been announced that an agreement has been reached with the football player for 5 seasons, starting from the 2022–23 season.
 Accordingly, a transfer fee of 1.150.000 Euros will be paid to Altay for the transfer of the young football player.
 He earned his first cap with Galatasaray on 13 August 2022, Saturday, coming from bench on 77th minute in match week 2 encounter against Giresunspor, in which Galatasaray lost at home 0–1.

 Karataş became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
 Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.